JoshMarino/gazebo_and_ros_control/README.md

 In order to include torque control, two main changes need to be made to the existing package.
 We made this extension ny adding a new folder to our rrrbot_files package, called torque_control.
 This file contains the new .yaml file which generates torque commands of type JointEffortController instead of JointPositionController.
 With the new control command, the next addition is to create a publisher node that sends messages to the topic [JointEffortControl](http://wiki.ros.org/robot_mechanism_controllers/JointEffortController).
 This will work on it's own, however it is better practice to interface with the controller via it's [action interface](http://wiki.ros.org/joint_trajectory_action).

 #####Joint_Trajectory_Controller#####
 The joint_trajectory_controller is a bit more tricky to implement than the previous controllers.
-The trajectory controller takes in a trajectory control command
+The trajectory controller takes in a trajectory control command and sends command to a position interface.
+The JointTrajectoryController executes joint-space trajectories on a set of joints.